 - Cut grass to a maximum height of 4 inches

 Plain and simple, a fire needs fuel to continue burning.
 Dead and dry vegetation will allow a fire to sustain itself and travel from one location to the next.
 For more information about Cal Fire and defensible space, click here.

 We Are A Full-Service Tree Care Company

 With over 20 years of experience, the experts at Vintage Tree Care specialize in tree pruning and other arboricultural services.
-Please call or contact us online and request a free quote.
+Please call or contact us online and request an Estimate.
 Together we can answer any questions you may have and get your property prepared for wildfire.